Surajxxx/Project-Ecommerce/README.md

 - To test these apis create a new collection in Postman named Project 5 Shopping Cart
 - Each api should have a new request in this collection
 - Each request in the collection should be rightly named.
 Eg Create user, Create product, Get products etc
-- Each member of each team should have their tests in running state

 Refer below sample
  ![A Postman collection and request sample](assets/Postman-collection-sample.png)